-The Company receives the following additional services from members of the RAD-Bynet Group: network management; IT and communication services; equipment testing and repair; electricity charges; parking and building maintenance; reception services; vehicles and human resource administration; distribution services; and marketing services.
-Each of these additional services is not material, individually or in the aggregate, to the Company or the RAD-Bynet Group.
+We receive the following additional services from members of the RAD-Bynet Group: network management; IT and communication services; equipment testing and repair; electricity charges; parking and building maintenance; reception services; vehicles and human resource administration; distribution services; and marketing services.
+Each of these additional services is not material, individually or in the aggregate, to Radware or the RAD-Bynet Group.

 A portion of the above services, such as electricity charges, are "pass through" services for which we are charged on a "back-to-back" basis according to our actual usage (i.e., we are charged pro ratably based on the actual charge of the third party electricity company) due to the fact that we lease part of our facilities from a number of other RAD-Bynet Group members.
 Other services mentioned above, such as vehicles and human resource administration, are performed by one of the RAD-Bynet Group companies and are provided to all members of the RAD-Bynet Group, in order to achieve lower prices for these services based on economies of scale.
 In addition, since the RAD-Bynet Group members' products.
-The charges for these services are based on actual costs incurred and are allocated to the Company according to its relative part in such services (e.g., vehicles administration - according to the company's vehicles on the total vehicles of the RAD-Bynet Group; marketing events - according to the number of participants of the Company's customers out of the total participants in the events).
+The charges for these services are engaged in our industry, the RAD-Bynet Group members' products.
+The charges for these services are based on actual costs incurred and are allocated to the Company according to its relative part in such services (e.g., vehicles administration - according to the company's vehicles of the total vehicles of the RAD-Bynet Group; marketing events - according to the number of the Company's customers out of the total participants in the events).

-All other services, such as communication and distribution services are provided to the Company on the same basis and terms as provided to unrelated companies outside the RAD-Bynet Group, and were compared to prices the Company could have obtained from unaffiliated third parties and were found to be equal or less expensive.
+All other services, such as communication and distribution services are provided to us on the same basis and terms as provided to unrelated companies outside the RAD-Bynet Group, and were compared to prices the Company could have obtained from unaffiliated third parties and were found to be equal or less expensive.
 All services are charged on a monthly basis and on terms which are generally typical for other third party providers of the Company.